rigsoiltoken/tokenbase/README.md

 description: >-
   The World’s first DAPP to bet on the price of Cryptocurrencies

-  Ethorse is an Ethereum Smart Contract based DApp for betting on the price of Cryptocurrencies and win from everyone who bets against you.
+  RIGS OIL TOKEN is an Ethereum Smart Contract based DApp for betting on the price of Cryptocurrencies and win from everyone who bets against you.
 name: RIGS OIL TOKEN
 symbol: RIGS